digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/marketplace.md

 title: Marketplace
 ---

-# ToolJet Marketplace
+# JumpStart Marketplace

-ToolJet marketplace for plugins will allow users to install the custom plugins (datasources) for their ToolJet instances.
-This will allow ToolJet users to build their own custom plugins according to their requirements and then easily connect them to ToolJet.
+JumpStart marketplace for plugins will allow users to install the custom plugins (datasources) for their JumpStart instances.
+This will allow JumpStart users to build their own custom plugins according to their requirements and then easily connect them to JumpStart.

 ## Enabling the marketplace for your instance